andersy005/self-driving-car-nd/Project3-Behavioral-Cloning/README.md

 Some Random dataset images visualization
 ![](examples/data.jpg)
 ### Validation set:
-In order to pick the best model and avoid overfitting, 10% of the training dataset was randomly selected for validation.
+In order to pick the best model and avoid overfitting, for each epoch during training, 6400 images were selected for validation.
-- Total number of examples: 7,332
-- Training examples: 6,598
-- Validation examples: 734

 ### Model description:
 I implemented a model based on the model described in the [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) in Keras.
 I used the same layers but fed RGB images instead of YUV images since RGB images gave better results.